plantismash/plantismash/README-Release.md

 push antismash/standalone:<VERSION>`.

 Then, repeat the process for the other container builds.

-### Update the download page

-In the `antismash/websmash.git` repository on bitbucket, update all relevant download links in `websmash/templates/download.html`.
-Make sure to also adjust the tests to check for the new release string.
-Run `nosetests -v` to make sure you got everything right.

-Push your changes, and pull from the webserver to roll out the new version.

 ### Send the release announcement to the mailing list